 The Problem of Conceptualisation

 There are no rules in social science for deciding which type of framework, or set of concepts, an investigation should be couched within.
 All scholarship operates at the tangled intersection of theory and reality.
 Theory guides what we see because it provides the categories we use to organise data.
-Better theory is able to account for a larger number of observations, and thus result in fewer anomalies when fitted to our observations; more extensive fact-gathering and greater scepticism about received frameworks allows us greater theoretical discrimination and more rapid knowledge development (Geddes 2003, 17).
+Better theory is able to account for a larger number of observations, and thus results in fewer anomalies when fitted to our observations; more extensive fact-gathering and greater scepticism about received frameworks allow us greater theoretical discrimination and more rapid knowledge development (Geddes 2003, 17).
 But how does a scholar know if their theory is wrong?
 What stops one from emphasising only the evidence that supports a favoured theory, while discounting other evidence?

 Ideally, what prevents this within a positivist research paradigm is rigorous hypothesis testing: exposing a conjecture to falsification based on some explicit criteria.
 But when attempting to evaluate competing explanations for a complex security policy in a closed authoritarian state, it is difficult to test rival explanations for political outcomes in a rigorous way.
 Typically the most a scholar can do is put forward explanations that are the most consistent with the facts and which are internally coherent.
 For the most part the authors have adhered to this template.

 The authors’ imagined cost–benefit analysis for the CCP is straightforward: coercively reeducate almost the entire Uyghur population so as to prevent anyone committing terrorist acts, and thus maintain the Communist Party’s power.
 But no evidence is provided showing the CCP in fact considered the isolated acts of terrorism by Uyghur militants to be a genuine threat to its rule, and this proposed core logic of repression has not yet been thoroughly tested in the literature (Davenport 2007, 9).